BioSchemas/bioschemas.github.io/pages/_tutorials/community/idp.md

 }
 {% endhighlight %}

 Note the presence of two `SequenceAnnotation` profiles.
-The first one (lines 30-50) shows how to annotate a protein region (in this case the whole protein) to an ontology term which has a numerical value.
-The second one (lines 51-84) shows how to apply an ontology term to a part of a protein (defined by `SequenceRange`).
+* the first one (lines 30-50) shows how to annotate a protein region (in this case the whole protein) to an ontology term which has a numerical value
+* the second one (lines 51-84) shows how to apply an ontology term to a part of a protein (defined by `SequenceRange`).

-Several proteins or other biochemical entities may be represented in a single data record.
-In case of an ensemble, such a record can be encoded as a list of multiple `Protein` profiles:
+When data records describe protein complexes, ensembles or other biochemical entities, you can use a list of multiple `Protein` profiles as in the following example:
 ```json
 {
   "mainEntity": {